We have 51 staff based in Wellington, Auckland, Christchurch and Rotorua.

-Our staff have a range of arts experience and expertise across craft/object art, visual art, dance, media arts, Ngā Toi Māori, literature, music, Pacific arts and theatre.
+Our staff have a range of experience across craft/object art, visual art, dance, media arts, Ngā Toi Māori, literature, music, Pacific arts and theatre.

-The Arts Funding team manages the development and delivery of Creative New Zealand’s suite of funding programmes, including Toi Ake, Arts Grants, Arts Investments, the Creative Communities Scheme and other special opportunities for artists.
+The Arts Funding team manages the development and delivery of funding programmes.
+These include Toi Ake, Arts Grants, Arts Investments, the Creative Communities Scheme and other special opportunities for artists.

-Advisors work directly with artists, arts practitioners and arts organisations and combine their knowledge with the advice of external assessors to advise Creative New Zealand’s Arts Council and funding bodies.
+Advisors work directly with artists, arts practitioners and arts organisations and combine their knowledge with the advice of external assessors to advise the Arts Council and funding bodies.

-The Arts Policy, Capability and International team lead the development of Creative New Zealand’s arts policy in line with our strategic plan and ensure that we are aware of developments in the arts and are able to respond to these.
+The Arts Policy, Capability and International team lead the development of arts policy in line with our strategic plan.
+It also ensure's that we are aware of developments in the arts and are able to respond to these.

 The team also provides skills development opportunities for individuals and organisations to improve their performance in finance, governance, and audience and market development, through targeted initiatives.